 Buyout Rate and Modeling

 At some point in your modeling career, you may be offered what’s known as a “buyout.”
 But what does it mean?
 What does it cover?
 And is it a good idea?
-Read on to find out!
+It's an important term to become familiar with, so let's explore the details.

 What Is a Buyout?